rpiedev/MIPS/NetworkModule/README.md

 1 byte - Type of Packet

-HUB - 2 Bytes
+HUB 0x9 - 2 Bytes

 Comes from the hub, a general minimal informational request for the MOD packet, probably intermittent

-MOD - 10 Bytes
+MOD 0x18 - 10 Bytes

 Comes from the modules, has all the info about them

+ACT 0x25 - 6 + info

+Contains information for the modules at given address

+3. Mod types

+1 - LED